kostas-pa/LFITester/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-red.svg)](LICENSE)

 # DISCLAIMER
-• This tool is for educational purpuses only.
+• This tool is for educational purposes only.

 • We are not responsible for any illegal usage of this tool.